JR-McGill/JR-McGill.github.io/_pages/research.md

 My research explores why people are drawn to extremist groups and ideologies, taking a perspective informed by motivational psychology.
 Specifically, Self-Determination Theory posits that we are all driven to satisfy three basic psychological needs: Competence, Relatedness, and Autonomy.

 These three needs align well with research on what drives people to join extremist groups, who often feel isolated and listless, but find a sense of community and purpose among extreme peers.
 Despite this theoretical link, research explicitly connecting these needs to extremism remains limited.
 I seek to fill this research gap through a mix quantitative longitudinal studies and large-scale natural language processing designs.
-My approach includes investigating the needs-extremism  link among those who are not yet radicalized, but may be considered at higher risk, as well as those who already operate in extremist milieus.

-My hope is that by building a quantitative evidence base for these needs, we could leverage the decades of research and thousands of studies on psychological needs to help inform and supplement prevention and deradicalization programs.
+My hope is that by building a quantitative evidence base for these needs, we could leverage the decades of research and thousands of studies on psychological needs to help inform prevention and deradicalization programs.

-My published research can be found below.

 {% include base_path %}